Geoff Barker, Managing Director, PM+D ARCHITECTS P/L (WA/NT)

 Gay Williamson, Manager, Design Policy, Planning Services Branch , ACT Government (ACT)

-Gay Williamson has held senior design positions in Local, State and Commonwealth Governments and has interspersed these sessions of public service working in private practise and teaching Landscape and Urban Design at Canberra University.
-Currently, the Manager of Design Policy with the ACT Planning and Land Authority, Gay is heading up a team of architects, landscape architects, social scientists and environmental planers who are galvanised in the endeavour of making sustainable places, not more spaces, for the ACT
+Gay Williamson has held senior design positions in Local, State and Commonwealth Governments and has interspersed these sessions of public service working in private practice and teaching Landscape and Urban Design at Canberra University.
+Gay's last position was the Manager of Design Policy with the ACT Government’s Environment and Sustainable Development Directorate, where she led a team of architects, landscape architects, social scientists and environmental planers, all galvanized in the endeavour of making sustainable places, not more spaces, for the ACT.

 With a professional base in Landscape Architecture, Gay is concerned that planning and design solutions are systemic, concentrating on the relationships between elements, natural social and cultural processes.
-The fourth dimension of time and the construct of inter-generational equity are also critical, Gay is passionate that plans are not set out as 'blueprints' but as frameworks that have inherent triggers and 'feedback loops'.
+The fourth dimension of time and the construct of inter-generational equity are also critical.
+Gay is passionate that plans are not set out as 'blueprints' but as frameworks that can guide decision making and respond to opportunities.

 Peter Sugg, Urban Design Australia Conference (QLD)